MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 > [!TIP]
 > The content on the [learn.microsoft.com/dynamics365/business-central/](/dynamics365/business-central/) site and in the various GitHub repos reflects the latest version of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], unless otherwise specified.
 >
-> We recommend that you get your version of Microsoft's content close to the time the subsequent major version of [!INCLUDE [prod_short](../developer/includes/prod_short.md)] becomes available.
+> If, for some reason, you need a copy of Microsoft's content, then get it close to the time the subsequent major version of [!INCLUDE [prod_short](../developer/includes/prod_short.md)] becomes available.
 For example, if you are deploying version 19.4, you could have taken a snapshot of the content in GitHub before version 20.0 became available.

 [!INCLUDE [ua-github-releases](../includes/ua-github-releases.md)]